Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it returns revision metadata for a wiki page, in segments of 20 revisions newest first.
-It distinguishes from sibling tools like get-revision (single revision) and get-page (page content).
+The description clearly states the tool returns revision metadata (specific fields listed) for a wiki page, distinguishes from siblings like get-revision (single revision) and get-page (page content) by focusing on history, and mentions ordering and error conditions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.